getir-hackathon-2016/T16-Backend/README.md

 T16-Backend is a broker interface that responsible to handle each messaging stream between all clients and server based system and tools such as databases, cache tools but also socket & notification services as well.
 T16-Backend has a extremely lightweight structure design and could be extended easily at anytime.

-This document shows all rescource URL's that implemented and responded by the service only for now.
+This document shows the rescource URL's that implemented and responded by the service only for now.

 ## Base URL